Psych 3: This Is Gus Review: A Silly but Emotionally Satisfying Movie for the Psych-Os

 By joining TV Guide, you agree to our Terms of Use and acknowledge the data practices in our Privacy Policy.

-If there's one thing I know to be true about Psych, it's that the people involved in the Blue Sky-era comedy about a fake psychic detective solving murders in sunny Santa Barbara understand what fans love about the show and its characters.
+You don't have to be psychic to know that the people involved in Psych, the Blue Sky-era comedy about a fake psychic detective solving murders in sunny Santa Barbara, understand what fans love about the show and its characters.
 And when it comes to crafting memorable follow-up films to the series, which wrapped up its eight-season run in 2014, they know all the right buttons to push to keep fans entertained while advancing the plot just enough for it to feel fresh and new and not like they're living in a Bruce Springsteen song.

 If Psych's latest return feels familiar, it's because we've been here before.
 Twice, actually.
 But I will gladly watch Psych movies until the end of time if they're all as fun and subtly meaningful as the latest outing in the fan-favorite franchise.
 In Psych 3: This Is Gus, Shawn Spencer (James Roday Rodriguez) and Burton "Gus" Guster (Dulé Hill) are back in action once more, this time attempting to track down Selene's (Jazmyn Simon) estranged husband (played by Heels' Allen Maldonado) so she can finalize her divorce and marry Gus before their child is born.